 To access forms to submit your thesis for examination, you will need to log into our online administration system, Orion.

-The examination is a complex process and varies in length, but you should expect it to take up to four months from the date you submit your thesis.
+The examination is a complex process and varies in length, but you should expect it to take at least four months from the date you submit your thesis.

 When you successfully complete your research degree, you won’t need to apply to graduate.
 The Candidature Services team will advise Course Completions that you’re eligible to graduate once the Chair of Academic Board has approved your completion.